EDUCBA Logo

 Data Science vs Data Analytics

-Data science is the study of where information comes from, what it represents and how it can be turned into a valuable resource.
-Data science is all about uncovering findings data through a different process, tools, and techniques involved to identify patterns from raw data.
-These raw data are basically Big Data in the form of structured, semi-structured and unstructured data.
-Data Analytics, or data analysis, is similar to data science, but in a more concentrated way.
-The purpose of data analytics is to generate insights from data by connecting patterns and trends with organizational goals.
+Data science is the study of where information comes from, what it represents, and how it can be turned into a valuable resource.
+Data science is all about uncovering findings data through different processes, tools, and techniques involved to identify patterns from raw data.
+These raw data are Big Data in structured, semi-structured, and unstructured data.
+Data Analytics, or data analysis, is similar to data science but in a more concentrated way.
+Data analytics aims to generate insights from data by connecting patterns and trends with organizational goals.
 Data Analytics uses basic query expressions like SQL to slice and dice data.

 Data Science